-Are you a PhD or postdoc in a research project in the Centre for Digital Life Norway or a member of our research school and ready to apply for a three-year researcher project with international mobility?
+Are you a PhD or postdoc in a research project in the Centre for Digital Life Norway, a member of our research school, or part of NTNU Health/Biotechnology and ready to apply for a three-year researcher project with international mobility?
 Use this opportunity to apply with research groups at SciLifeLab in Sweden.
-Show your interest for our matchmaking process by November 1st.
+Show your interest for our matchmaking process by November 7th.

 The Research Council of Norway has a yearly call for three-year researcher projects with international mobility.
 The purpose is to promote internationalization and career development among researchers early in their careers, and to contribute to the transfer of knowledge to Norwegian research environments.
 The call is aimed at researchers at (entering) postdoctoral level, who will spend two years at a research organization abroad and the third year at a Norwegian research organization.
 The funding covers both salary for three years and various other costs.
 The application deadline is 2 February 2022.

 Matchmaking process fall 2021